 Of course, there’s a second possible cause of getting sewage type smells in the boat – leakage on the outlet side of the system.
 It’s worth checking each of the joints in the plumbing with a dry cloth – this will help to identify leaks that may be too small to spot by eye.

 The second type of smell that may be experienced that of hydrogen sulphide, which carries a distinctive odour of rotten eggs.
 It’s the result of bacterial breakdown of organic matter in an environment that’s (relatively) devoid of oxygen – exactly the conditions that may be found in the inlet pipe in many harbours.
 This water has all the life in it that causes fouling on the bottom of the hull, which if the boat is left for a long period will grow and reproduce, until the oxygen in the water in the pipe is exhausted and everything dies.

 The problem is therefore most pronounced on boats that are used infrequently, but can be solved by installing a chemical treatment teed into the inlet pipe or a freshwater flush system to use before leaving the boat.
 Both options are easily fitted and readily available from chandlers.

-If you are planning repairs this winter, take a look at the extensive list of boat maintenance advice on www.boats.com.
+If you are planning other repairs, take a look at the extensive list of boat maintenance advice on boats.com.
 More specific advice for winter boat maintenance jobs is also available, as are diesel engine tips for trouble-free power.